-Continue to delivery official food controls in accordance with the FSA Recovery Plan and any other instruction that is received during the year.
+Continue to delivery official food controls in accordance with the FSA Recovery Plan/Codes of Practice and any other instruction that is received during the year.

 Maintain the implementation of the National Food Hygiene Rating Scheme and ensure that the requirements of the 'Brand Standard' are followed and that food hygiene ratings are being correctly issued across Kirklees.